pocomane/brewed-in-the-apocalypse/bita.md

 Bob: Oh yes, I mean just cutting of his exit, I place myself between him and the door.
 What happens?
 ```

+Strictly, if your actions include the interaction with another PC, you should
+ask to the scenarist what happens, then ey should ask to ne other player what
+ey do.
+However, normally, the protagonist can skip the scenarist intermediation
+and speak one after another, just be aware that sometimes the scenarist may
+interrupt this back and forth between protagonist, because he thing that
+something else should happen before the next __Ask what they do__ .

 __Rollback__ - When you, the scenarist, think the protagonist should stop telling for any reason,
 let em finish instead, or wait that a move is triggered, then, if you still